Living rural in the city is great – you can do it, too.

 But.
 (There’s always a qualifier!)
 You need to have sun, and then you need to have space.
 If you don’t have sun, you can’t do it (unless you go to step #2, community group part, and then it’s a garden, not a homestead, but that’s OK).

-If you have sun and space, then the only other thing you need (than water), is to be ready and willing to put up with the learning curve and the occasional need for help on any of the following things:
+If you have sun and space, then the only thing you need (other than water), is to be ready and willing to put up with the learning curve and the occasional need for help on any of the following things:

 1. Start your seedlings indoors in March (some as early as February).
 That means now!
 Many require eight weeks before planting.